 Three pages, with big headlines in The Calgary Herald, described WE Days.
 Two of the headlines read, “WE Day Rallies Youth” and “WE Day Sows Seeds of Social Awareness, and Celebrities say Kids are True Stars.”
 This Calgary event attracted over 18,000 enthused, excited, committed youth.
 Hallelujah!
 Some good news made it in the media.
 Part of that good news is that there are significant benefits to volunteering for teens.

-Can you imagine if they ever decided to look for employment?
+Can you imagine if these brothers ever decided to look for employment?
 I don’t think so!
 They probably won’t ever need to seek a job as they are now world renown for their philanthropy (even nominated for a Peace Prize).
 They obviously, at a young age, have much to offer.
-How can we help develop these same qualities in our own youth?
+How can we help develop similar qualities in our own youth?

-But your teen might not demonstrate all these transformations through volunteering.
-But volunteering for teens provide these benefits.
+Your teen might not reach mountains through volunteering.
+Yet, volunteering for teens provide these benefits.

 Twelve Benefits of Volunteering for Teens